ArmanoMerdzic/ArmanoMerdzic/README.md

     int age = 24;
   };
 ```

-### What I'm Working On

-I have completed my studies and I am currently looking for opportunities as a C++ engineer, with a focus on algorithm optimization, parallelization, and writing clean, efficient code.
-I’m open to relocation and excited about the chance to collaborate with creative teams.
-Most of my achievements can be seen on my LinkedIn profile.
 ### Keywords
 `C++  C  C#  Java JavaScript Bash  Assembly `
 `Qt  WinForms  WPF  Swing  Spring  Pistache  Node.js  React  Angular  JWT  MaterialUI  Tailwind  HTML5  CSS  `